 As a club, Fontbonne Model United Nations has many goals, including helping participants to gain a multicultural view of world affairs and to develop speech and debate skills.
 FBAMUN is education through simulation.
 FBAMUN cannot be classified simply as a debate activity; it is also a role-playing activity.
 FBAMUN provides a unique educational experience that extends beyond the traditional academic method.
 By delving into their roles as diplomats to the U.N., students gain a hands-on understanding of the intricacies of world diplomacy.
 The club participates in day and overnight MUN conferences.

 The National Honor Society was established in 1921 to recognize and foster academic achievement while developing the characteristics essential to citizens in a democracy.
 Scholarship, character, service and leadership are ideals that remain as relevant today as they were in 1921.
 The Fontbonne chapter of the National Honor Society expects members to uphold these ideals and live the mission of Fontbonne.
-In addition to serving the learning community in many ways, NHS encourages student creativity by hosting Coffee Houses where students are welcome to share their musical talents and original poetry.
+NHS serves the learning community through peer tutoring, fundraising for AP exams, and hosting coffeehouse.
+NHS serves organizations outside of the community such as the Sisters of St. Joseph and Brookview House in Dorchester.
+Students in grades 11 and 12 are invited to apply if they meet a minimum cumulative GPA of 3.33 and have fulfilled their service requirement.
+Through the application process, they must demonstrate outstanding character, leadership, and service.

 This is a program in which students are trained to assist other students.
 The members of Peer Education are selected after an application and interview process.
 Sophomores are eligible to be peer mentors.
 Only juniors and seniors may be peer mediators and peer educators.
 The selection process takes place in the spring for the following school year.